What Is a Plaintiff in a Lawsuit?

-The plaintiff is the person bringing a lawsuit to court, by filing a plea or motion.
+The plaintiff is the person bringing a lawsuit to court by filing a plea or motion.
 More frequently these days, in civil law cases, a plaintiff is often called a claimant.
 That is, the plaintiff or claimant is the person bringing a claim against another person.
 The term claimant is also used in arbitration cases and tort (negligence) cases.

 The other party in a lawsuit is the defendant in a criminal case or respondent (the one who responds) in a civil case.
 The defendant is the person being sued or the person against whom the complaint is filed.

 Plaintiffs in Civil Litigation

 Most business litigation deals with civil law; that is, one party bringing a lawsuit against another party (a plaintiff bringing a suit against a defendant).
 A "party" in these cases can be an individual or a business or an organization (like a non-profit organization).

 Civil law has mostly to do with the failure of one party to do something or avoid doing something that causes harm to another person.
 This concept is sometimes called specific performance, meaning that the defendant has failed to perform a specific act.

 For instance, if one party (the defendant) fails to pay money owed to another party (the plaintiff), the plaintiff must go to court to get that money back.